Jim Jarmusch: Awards and legacy

 The moving image collection of Jim Jarmusch is held at the Academy Film Archive.

 Personal life

 Jarmusch rarely discusses his personal life in public.
 He divides his time between New York City and the Catskill Mountains.
 He stopped drinking coffee in 1986, the year of the first installment of Coffee and Cigarettes, although he continues to smoke cigarettes.
+He has been a vegetarian since 1987.

+Jarmusch has been a supporter of Pro-Palestine causes and was one of 55 celebrities to sign the Artists4Ceasefire letter calling for an immediate ceasefire in Gaza.